dxiao00/Tea-Sales/README.md

 I created a hierarchical Poisson regression model to predict weekly sales for each type of milk tea.
 The model predictions were fairly accurate, with an average error of only about 3.6 sales.
-Around 95.3% of observations fell within their 95% prediction intervals, so using the upper intervals provides a good guide for the stocking of ingredients.
+Around 95.3% of observations fell within their 95% prediction intervals, so using the upper intervals provides a good guide for the minimum stocking level of ingredients.